This Year’s Best Training Planning, Management & Enablement Guide with Tools and Templates

-Make sure to design the training prototype platform with the end-users in mind.
-Optimized user experience is a key factor in the success of a training program.
-Make sure your training props are visually appealing with lots of graphics, images, and other visual media.
+Make sure to design the employee training plan template with the end-users in mind.
+Optimized user experience is a key factor in the success of employee training plans.
+Ensure your training props are visually appealing with lots of graphics, images, and other visual media.

-Note: Not every training program will involve the design phase or technical delivery tools.
+Note: Not every training plan for employee or group trainees will involve the design phase or technical delivery tools.

-During the training design phase, you should also design the prototypes for both the pilot training implementation and the general population training implementation (more on these below).
+During this phase when you create training plan designs, you should also design the prototypes for both the pilot training implementation and the general population training implementation (more on these below).

-During this employee training development phase, you can develop (or seek internal/external resources to help develop) the training prototype, training materials/content, props, and overall training program that will be used for delivering employee learning.
+During this training planner phase, you can develop (or seek internal/external resources to help develop) the training prototype, training materials/content, props, and overall training program that will be used for delivering employee learning.

-Part of your training implementation process should involve developing and testing the prototypes for both Pilot training (see below) and general training.
+Part of your employee training plan examples development should involve developing and testing the prototypes for both Pilot training (see below) and general training.
 Developing the training prototypes will involve creating: